eclipse-qrisp/Qrisp/documentation/source/reference/Algorithms/VQE.rst

 Apart from the basic three ingredients mentioned above, some problems require the specification of the initial state.
 This can be achieved using the :meth:`.set_init_function <qrisp.vqe.VQEProblem.set_init_function>` method.

-The :meth:`.run <qrisp.vqe.VQEProblem.run>` method prepares the initial state, applies $p$ layers of ansatz, and compiles a quantum circuit with intended measurements.
+The :meth:`.run <qrisp.vqe.VQEProblem.run>` method prepares the initial state, applies $p$ layers of ansatz, and compiles a quantum circuit.
 Subsequently, the optimization algorithm is executed and the expected value of the Hamiltonian with respect to the optimized circuit is returned.

 For benchmarking, we provide the :meth:`.benchmark <qrisp.vqe.VQEProblem.benchmark>` method, which allows you to collect performance data about your implementation.